kamir/kapua/docs/developer-guide/en/running.md

 setup and not on a full blown production setup.
 {% endhint %}

+{% hint style='info' %}
+Security aspects, such as encryption of API access and encrypted message transfer are not part of the default setup.
+{% endhint %}

 ## Docker containers

 Before running Kapua on Docker, you need to

 1. Install docker
-1. Run `mvn -f assembly -Pdocker` once to build containers
+2. Run `mvn -f assembly -Pdocker` once to build containers

+Make sure, the folder in which kapua is checked out is a shared folder so that docker can mount subfolders of it to individual docker images at runtime.

 Now, you can start Kapua by using Docker Compose.
 To do so, run

     kapua/dev-tools/src/main/docker/docker-deploy.sh

 After Kapua has been started, you can navigate your browser to http://localhost:8080 and log in using the following credentials:

 `kapua-sys` : `kapua-password`

 You can access the API using: http://localhost:8081